Half a croissant, on a plate, with a sign in front of it saying '50c'

 against]

-This submarine comes with all the stuff you need for a generational submersion in case of fire, flood famine, nuclear disaster, or bad neighbors.
+This submarine comes with all the stuff you need for a generational submersion in case of fire, flood famine, nuclear disaster, or bad neighbours.

-Using osmosis to gather fresh water from seawater, nuclear power plant to power hydroponics (pun intended) and other necessary facilities, and maybe a tv antennae designed to work deep underwater and viola you have your very own, generational house-submarine that doesn't need to surface for at least 20 years
+Using osmosis to gather fresh water from seawater, nuclear or other suitable long term power generation method to power hydroponics and other necessary facilities, an optional WIBNI (TM) communication device designed to work deep underwater and viola you have your very own, generational house-submarine that doesn't need to surface for at least 20 years.

 [link]